jdussouillez/quarkus-high-off-heap-mem-usage/README.md

 ## Analysis

-Go in the [charts](./charts) folder to get some charts about memory usage on the client side and number of products "received" (sent by the server) and "processed" (grouped in chunks and insert into target database).
+Go in the [graphs](./graphs) folder to get some graphs about memory usage on the client side and number of products "received" (sent by the server) and "processed" (grouped in chunks and insert into target database).

 The problem is related to back-pressure: the producer (server) is faster than the consumer (client) and the messages not processed by the client yet are stored in the off-heap memory (I guess? because the heap memory usage doesn't change that much).